 MEDIUM – HARD – As per medium but includes rougher terrain.
 Experience as a walker is required.

 HARD – Rougher terrain than medium – hard.
 Heavy scrub, rock scrambling with longer climbs and descents.
 Knowledge of map and compass is required.
 High degree of fitness required.

 OVERNIGHT WALKS (BACK PACKS 2 DAYS +)

-EASY – Undulating terrain, mostly on formed tracks suited to people with some experience of medium grade day walks.
+EASY – Undulating terrain, mostly on formed tracks suited to people with some experience.